NicoJG/Computational_Physics_2022/C-introduction/C3/test/README.md

     -   `test.mk` holds extra information for the makefile which is needed to compile the test

+Note that you may need to add -lm and -lsubunit to LIB if you installed the check through apt on Linux.

 Valid targets for the makefile are:

 -   make program